apache/drill/_docs/connect-a-data-source/plugins/125-http-storage-plugin.md

    supported).
 Join pushdown has the potential to improve performance if you use the HTTP service joined to another table.

-4. This plugin only reads JSON and CSV responses.
+4. This plugin only reads JSON, CSV and XML response data.

 5. `POST` bodies can only be in the format of key/value pairs.
 Some APIs accept JSON based `POST` bodies but this is not currently supported.